tobku/pyhorizon/README.md

 # pyhorizon
 Calculate 360 degree horizon file from single measurement points for PVGIS.

 Use rkinnett's gyrocam (https://rkinnett.github.io/gyrocam/) to produce a *.csv file of the surrounding horizon.
-Use extremal points (treetops, chimneys, valleys) to create your horizon file.
+Use the defining extremal points (treetops, chimneys, valleys) to create your custom horizon file.
 The CSV-file must be saved as "horizon_measured.csv" must be formatted like this:

 Az, El
 0, 0